Code-Institute-Submissions/buzzing-strings/README.md

 ## Project Goal
 The main goal for creating this website is to deliver interesting information about different type of guitars.
-This website is not only recommended for guitarists who would like to check/add/review the guitars they like, but to any website user who would like to gain more knowledge about this fantastic instrument.
+This website is not only recommended for guitarists who would like to add their favourite guitars, but to any website user who would like to gain more knowledge about this fantastic instrument.

 [Back to top](#table-of-contents)